kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/README.md

     Set of filetypes to filter for consideration by {root_dir}.
     May be empty.
     Server may specify a default value.

+  {autostart}
+    Whether to automatically start a language server when a matching filetype is detected.
+    Defaults to true.

   {log_level}
     controls the level of logs to show from window/logMessage notifications.
 Defaults to